-- To form and maintain the top all-around, holistic school in Michigan - To be a school where one can be successful reaching full potential as an individual educator. - To establish a culture where you can be the legendary teacher / mentor / person you have always sought after, leaving a champion legacy for those to follow, simply by pursuing your personal best.
+- To be a school where one can be successful reaching full potential as an individual educator. - To establish a culture where you can be the legendary teacher / mentor / person you have always sought after, leaving a champion legacy for those to follow, simply by pursuing your personal best.

-Personal Best = Success
+🏁  Personal Best = Success  🏁